christophebe/crawler.ninja/README.md

 - Code refactoring : remove the attribute uri.
 Use only url in the options object & functions.
 - Code refactoring : rename parentUri by parentUrl.
 - Invalid output in the console plugin : the http method was not correctly displayed.
+- Add more info in the README for https sites that do not support TLS 1.2+